-Last year when we were closing up our two houses here in Umbria before leaving for the season, I sent my husband down to our local butcher in Collepepe to pick up something for Sunday lunch.
+A few years ago when we were closing up our two houses in Umbria before leaving for the season, I sent my husband down to our local butcher in Collepepe to pick up something for Sunday lunch.
 As well as being a butcher shop, they are also a rosticceria, selling prepared meals and roasted meats.
 My husband brought back a few selections for us to enjoy, but one I fell in love with which was Finocchi all Parmagiana.
 I have since made this dish myself at home a number of times, but never managed to get the recipe posted on the blog until now.
-My local grocery store had fennel bulbs on sale for under a euro this week, so I knew I had to make Fennel Parmesan.

 - 5 Medium Sized Fennel Bulbs

 - 2 (14 Ounce) Cans Chopped Tomatoes